 Additional OCIP and Canvas workshops are also available.
 Visit The OCIP events calendar to view open workshops.

-* Note: Fall cohort participants with a course that meets an Internal Review before February 1, 2018 are guaranteed a stipend.
-After February 1, 2018, a stipend is not guaranteed and will be contingent upon funding.
+* Note: Spring cohort participants with a course that meets an Internal Review before May 11, 2018 are guaranteed a stipend.
+After May 11, 2018, a stipend is not guaranteed and will be contingent upon funding.

 CDI provides you the opportunity to: